OhadNir/CPU_Pipline_Emulator/README.md

 Control - Track forwarding,

 PipeReg - IF/ID, ID/EX, EX/MEM, MEM/WB.
-Booleans for input and output being open, variables for RD, RS, RT.
+Instruction objects for input and output; NULL if open.
+String variables for input and output (e.g. "IF", "ID", "EX", etc.)

+For update: Make sure output matches input for next is NULL.
+Look at the instruction you're trying to move and check if its next stage is open.
+If we're at the last instruction, we don't need to worry about IF/ID input being NULL.
+Once moved, set previous spots to NULL

 Global dictionary for register data.
 All registers are available